Astros vs. Giants Player Props Betting Odds

 Alvarez Stats

-- Yordan Alvarez has 22 hits with four doubles, six home runs, 15 walks and 27 RBI.
+- Yordan Alvarez has 23 hits with five doubles, six home runs and 15 walks.
+He has driven in 27 runs.

 Alvarez Recent Games